vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 between the one and the other).

 f\.
-In Pāṇini, finally, the prevailing doctrine is that of anusvāra everywhere, and it is even allowed in many cases where the Prātiçākhyas prescribe only a nasal mute.
-But a nasal semivowel is also allowed instead before a semivowel, and a nasal vowel is allowed in the cases (mentioned above) where some of the Prātiçākhyas require it by exception.
+In Pāṇini, finally, the prevailing doctrine is that of anusvāra everywhere, and it is even allowed in many cases where the Prātiśākhyas prescribe only a nasal mute.
+But a nasal semivowel is also allowed instead before a semivowel, and a nasal vowel is allowed in the cases (mentioned above) where some of the Prātiśākhyas require it by exception.

 g\.
 It is evidently a fair question whether this discordance and